 Colosseum by Night

-In warmer weather, the Colosseum offers entrance in the evenings on Thursdays and Saturdays—the glowing lights of nightfall and (if you’re lucky!) a full moon give a new perspective to the ancient ruins.
+In warmer weather, the Colosseum offers entrance on some evenings—the glowing lights of nightfall and (if you’re lucky!) a full moon give a new perspective to the ancient ruins.

 The Modernisme walk